masthead-data/terraform-provider-masthead/docs/index.md

 ### Optional

 - `api_token` (String, Sensitive) Masthead API Token.
 This token is used to authenticate with the Masthead API.
 To obtain a token, log in to your Masthead account and navigate to the **Settings / API Tokens** page.
 Create a new token and copy it here.
-Alternatively, you can set the `MASTHEAD_TOKEN` environment variable to use the token from there.
+Alternatively, you can set the `MASTHEAD_API_TOKEN` environment variable to use the token from there.